trefx/5s-crate/0.2-DRAFT/index.md

 }
 ```

-**Note:** This action must be written to the_ _RO-Crate Metadata File _before _calculating the payload manifest, and therefore can’t include the correct _endTime_.
-The _actionStatus_ should nevertheless reflect the status as if it has already completed.
+**Note:** This action must be written to the _RO-Crate Metadata File_ **before** calculating the payload manifest, and therefore can’t include the correct `endTime`.
+The `actionStatus` should nevertheless reflect the status as if it has already completed.
 Likewise, the payload manifest must be calculated before updating the tag manifest, as it includes the checksum of the payload manifest.

 #### Receiving phase

-Clients receiving a Five-Safe Crate SHOULD check the BagIt manifest checksums similar to the _Check phase_, as well as the status of all the actions specified in this profile before further processing.
+Clients receiving a Five-Safe Crate SHOULD check the BagIt manifest checksums similar to the [Check phase](#check-phase), as well as the status of all the actions specified in this profile before further processing.

 It is NOT sufficient for clients to check the publishing AssessAction, as TRE implementations are permitted to expose partial crates which have failed approval phases or which are in pending/execution state.